 The Independent, February 10, 2017

-At the SilverLogic, we help clients Make Ideas Happen.
+At The SilverLogic, we help clients make their ideas happen.
 We’ve helped change the way viewers find and share their favorite Movies and TV shows, friends and coworkers discover and order products and services from local businesses, and brands identify and reward their most loyal customers.
-In 2018, we’re looking forward to the future, and few technologies have us quite as excited this year as Augmented Reality.
+We’re looking forward to the future, and few technologies have us quite as excited as Augmented Reality.

 What is Augmented Reality?

 For the last few years, one of the most hyped technologies in the industry has been virtual reality (VR).
-Most people, from insiders to the casual technology user, have a good idea of what VR is: They imagine large headset, headphones, and interactions with a fully-immersive, computer generated world.
-Augmented reality (AR) isn’t quite so clear: formally defined, “a quasi-virtual experience in which a layer of data, images and communications augment the actual world.”
-Informally, AR is a simply any technology that enhances sensory experience and makes it richer.
+Most people, from insiders to the casual technology user, have a good idea of what VR is: They imagine a large headset, headphones, and interaction with a fully-immersive, computer-generated world.
+Augmented reality (AR) isn’t quite so clear.
+It’s formally defined as, “a quasi-virtual experience in which a layer of data, images, and communications augment the actual world.”
+Informally, AR is simply any technology that enhances the sensory experience and makes it richer.

-VR may be easier to define, but AR is already everywhere: from apps like IKEA Place and Sephora Virtual Artist to major business use cases at Boeing and General Electric, industry insiders have made a major statement that AR has the much greater upside for investors.
-With the launch of Apple’s ARkit, Google’s ARCore, and Facebook’s AR Studio all happening last year, the biggest names in technology all seem to agree: While virtual reality still gets most of the hype, it’s augmented that’s poised to be the truly transformative technology over the next several years.
+VR may be easier to define, but AR is already everywhere: from apps like IKEA Place and Sephora Virtual Artist to major business use cases at Boeing and General Electric, industry insiders have made a major statement that AR has a much greater upside for investors.
+With the launch of Apple’s ARkit, Google’s ARCore, and Facebook’s AR Studio all happening recently, the biggest names in technology all seem to agree: While virtual reality still gets most of the hype, its augmented reality that’s poised to be the truly transformative technology over the next several years.

 Augmented and Virtual Reality Fundamentals